dadperrin/dadperrin.github.io/content/index.md

 I realize now that my #ADHD played a part in all this 🤪 It's a double-edged sword.

+These stories are a subset of my [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten).
+Links to pages I consider private don't work on purpose.

 This is a work in progress.
 Stay tuned...